netobserv/documents/blogs/acm/leverage-metrics-in-acm.md

 - A running cluster, configured as a hub with ACM. (insert doc link)
 - Other clusters imported in ACM.
 - NetObserv operator installed and configured on each cluster to monitor.
-Only the Red Hat operator can be used here, as ACM will only pull metrics from the OpenShift cluster monitoring operator - it doesn't work with OpenShift "user workload monitoring" mode.
-(TODO: check another time? / double-check with acm folks).

 #### Configure NetObserv metrics